ricvolpi/ricvolpi.github.io/_pages/about.md

 ## 2022

 - Oct.
-12. **We have multiple internship openings for 2023, feel free to reach out!**
+12. We have **multiple internship openings for 2023**.
+Topics include multi-task adaptation and vision-and-language.
+Feel free to reach out for more info!

 - Sep.
 15. One paper accepted to NeurIPS 2022: "Make Some Noise: Reliable and Efficient Single-Step Adversarial Training". [[Preprint](https://arxiv.org/abs/2202.01181), [Code](https://github.com/pdejorge/N-FGSM)]